bertofurth/Seagate-Central-Debian/README.md

     apt-get install webmin

-Since it takes so long for the slow Seagate Central to activate webmin, we need to modify the "TimeoutSec=15s" line in /lib/systemd/system/webmin.service to wait for 30 seconds instead as follows
+Since it takes so long for the slow Seagate Central to activate webmin, we need to modify the "TimeoutSec=15s" line in /lib/systemd/system/webmin.service to say "TimeoutSec=30s" instead so that the service has more time to start.

-    TimeoutSec=30s
+I would also suggest disabling ssl mode for the web server.
+This can be done by editing /etc/webmin/miniserv.conf and changing "ssl=1" to "ssl=0".
+Even though it's less secure it's much less strain on the system CPU.
+If you're using your Seagate Central on a public or untrusted network then leave ssl enabled.

 Reboot the unit and login via the webmin web interface on port 10000 using URL similar to http://192.168.1.99:10000 .
 If your browser complains about invalid security then just ignore that for the moment.
-When prompted login using the root username and password.
+When promptedm login using the root username and password.

 Let me know if you manage to somehow tweak webmin to be less resource hungry or to